 4. Effective Business Process Management and Process Improvement

 One of the biggest (and most common) mistakes is to defer to your chosen ERP software to determine how your business processes will look in the future.
-Today’s ERP systems are far too robust and flexible, meaning you need to define your business processes before your implementation.
+Today’s ERP systems are robust and flexible, meaning you need to define your business processes before your implementation.
 The last thing you want, is your expensive functional and technical consultants, billing their time while your team decides how it wants its business processes to look going forward.

 Recommendation: define your future state business processes and improvements before you begin your technical software implementation.